 Introduction 1.General Principles on the Use of Force and their Application at Sea 2.Unit and Collective Self Defence 3.Proportionality and the Threshold of Armed Conflict 4.Territorial and Internal Waters 5.Straits and Archipelagos 6.International Waters.
 Conclusion

 Cameron Moore is Associate Professor and Deputy Head of the School of Law at the University of New England in Armidale, NSW.
-He is also an Honorary Principal Research Fellow at the Australian National Centre for Ocean Resources and Security (ANCORS) at the University of Wollongong and a visiting Associate Professor with the Centre for Military and Security Law and the Centre for Public and International Law at the Australian National University.
-Between 1996 and 2003, Cameron was a Royal Australian Navy Legal Officer.
-Cameron is still an active Navy reservist, with the rank of Commander.
+He is also Honorary Principal Research Fellow at the Australian National Centre for Ocean Resources and Security (ANCORS) at the University of Wollongong and a visiting Associate Professor with the Centre for Military and Security Law and the Centre for Public and International Law at the Australian National University.
+Between 1996 and 2003, Cameron was a Royal Australian Navy legal officer.
+Cameron is still an active Navy reservist with the rank of Commander.
 He was made a Fellow of the Royal Geographical Society in 2015.